-The Government increased the threshold council tax limit to hold a referendum from 2% to 3% for both 2018/2019 and 2019/2020 and has assumed annual increases to both business rates and council tax.
-There is an expectation within the Settlement that the Authority will grow Council Tax alone by 4.65% through a combination of increases in the tax base and precept.
-This continues the government's policy of shifting some of the cuts to local government services directly on to the council tax payer through anticipated annual council tax increases.
+The Government reduced the threshold council tax limit to hold a referendum from 3% in 2019/20 back to 2% for 2020/2021 and in addition assumed annual growth to both business rates and council tax income.
+For example there is an expectation within the Settlement that the Authority can grow Council Tax alone by 3.51% through a combination of increases in the council tax base and precept.
+This continues the Government's policy of shifting some of the cuts to Local Government services directly on to the council tax payer through anticipated annual council tax increases.

-The key elements of the Authority's settlement for 2019/2020 are:
+The key elements of the Authority's settlement for 2020/2021 are:

-- An increase in the Government's Core Spending Power of £0.732m or 1.54%; - A reduction in the Settlement Funding Assessment (SFA) of £0.481m or 1.96%; and - Confirmation of the Revenue Support Grant (RSG) element of the settlement.
-However this is no longer a comparable measure of funding as those authorities taking part in the 100% Business Rates Retention pilots do not receive RSG.
+- An increase in the Government's Core Spending Power of £1.350m or 2.79%; - An increase in the Settlement Funding Assessment (SFA) of £0.393m or 1.63%; and - Confirmation of the Revenue Support Grant (RSG) element of the settlement.
+This includes core revenue grant funding allocations of Formula Grant and previous Council Tax Freeze Grants.
+This funding will increase by 1.63% in line with inflation which is the first time this has happened since austerity began in 2010/2011.

-Against this context of significant and continuing grant reductions, and the fact the Authority has to also meet significant cost pressures from its Budget, the Authority has published a revised Medium Term Financial Strategy (MTFS), which covers the period 2019/2020 to 2022/2023 and can be found on the Authority's website (18th February 2019 Authority meeting).
+The Authority published a revised Medium Term Financial Strategy (MTFS), covering the period 2020/2021 to 2023/2024 and this can be found on the Authority's website (17 February 2020 Authority meeting; Item 7).
 This aims to:

-- provide an analysis of the financial position likely to face the Authority over the medium term and establish approaches to address the Strategic Priorities of the Authority as set out in the current Integrated Risk Management Plan which will achieve value for money in the use of the resources available; - set out the medium term financial position which the Authority is likely to face and to update the Budget Planning Framework for the preparation of future Revenue and Capital Budgets; and - set out actions to be taken in the short to medium term to mitigate against the significant grant reductions already detailed and the additional cost pressures the Authority faces, and to plan for the additional grant reductions and increased costs expected in the next four year period to 2022/2023.
+- provide an analysis of the financial position likely to face the Authority over the medium term taking into account the National Economic context, the potential local funding position, internal spending pressures and commitments and the revenue implications of the capital programme; and - set out the medium term financial position which the Authority is likely to face and to update the Budget Planning Framework for the preparation of future Revenue and Capital Budgets in the next four year period to 2023/2024.